-This is a guest post by the brilliant Raph Cormack, intellectual gadfly and editor of The Book of Khartoum (2016).
+This is a guest post by the brilliant Raph Cormack, writer and editor of The Book of Khartoum (Comma Press, 2016).

 One Sunday evening in the late 1930s in Egypt’s Fayoum Oasis the 26-year-old Nassif Isaac gathered his family in their sitting room.
 It was him, his 60-year-old mother, his teenage brother and sister – Nagiba and Noshi – and his two young nieces Isis and Iris.
 Isaac pulled the curtains closed so no light could get intrude on their meeting.
 Then he recited a verse from the Bible and put some gentle music on the gramophone.
 The family joined hands and earnestly set about trying to contact the spirits of the dead.
 Nothing materialised – at first.